jedevc/fyp-report/report.md

 ...
 ```

-Beyond the explicit graph here, we additionally define a universal meta type,
+Beyond the explicit graph here, we additionally define a universal meta-type,
 which skips the reachability check entirely, always returning true; this type
 can be assigned anything and used anywhere.
-This is the meta type that we use
+This is the meta-type that we use
-for unknown meta types, such as with external library integrations.
+for unknown meta-types, such as with external library integrations.
 This type
-isn't notated in the graph, since it's not defined as part of it, but rather as
+isn't notated in the graph, since its not defined as part of it, but rather as
 an additional concept on top of it.

 Note that the above graph is only a rough approximation of the C implicit type
-system conversions, and could be made a lot more complete with the further
+system conversions and could be made a lot more complete with the further
 distinction between more types, such as differently sized types, or signed and
 unsigned integers, etc. Additionally, a couple of checks cannot be expressed by
 this graph easily:

 - Arrays can be passed as arguments, but cannot be assigned to.
-- Functions can never be directly assigned to, or passed around.
+- Functions can never be directly assigned to or passed around.

 ## External library integration